Lightning-AI/litgpt/tutorials/evaluation.md

   --out_dir evaluate_model/
 ```

-Please note that the `litgpt eval` command run an internal model conversion.
+Please note that the `litgpt evaluate` command run an internal model conversion.
 This is only necessary the first time you want to evaluate a model.
 To skip the conversion,
 when you want to evaluate a model a second time, you can pass the `--skip_conversion true` argument: